-Premium liabilities and claims liabilities as at December 31, 2020 and 2019 are valued based on the provisions of CL 2018-18, respectively (Note 9).
+Premium liabilities and claims liabilities are valued based on the provisions of CL 2018-18 (Note 9).

 The liability is derecognized when the contract has expired, is discharged or is cancelled.

 (a) Premium liabilities

 The proportion of written premiums, gross of commissions payable to intermediaries, attributable to subsequent periods or to risk that have not yet expired, is deferred as provision for unearned premiums using the 24th method.